-A: You can email the Student Representative Reeva Dani (reeva.dani\ug20@ashoka.edu.in) and cc the Department Manager Sonal Agarwal (sonal.agarwal@ashoka.edu.in) for any queries.
+A: You can email the Student Representative Reeva Dani (reeva.dani_ug20@ashoka.edu.in) and cc the Department Manager Anjali Panwar (anjali.panwar@ashoka.edu.in) for any queries.

 Q: I am confused about which 2000 level (or 3000 level) courses to opt for.
 Is there someone I can talk to?